Background on GENUKI's approach

 Help and Guidance 2021: New Page: Version 1.1

 GENUKI is very easy to use.
 Get started here.
 This background on the structure of GENUKI's information is designed to help all users (both visitors and maintainers) to understand what to expect and how to interpret it.

 GENUKI focuses on sources and information for genealogical work in the British Isles, a geographical term for a group of islands lying off the north-west coast of mainland Europe.
 It is not a strict political or administrative definition.
 We describe the whole area as UK and Ireland made up of:

 - Ireland (ie Northern Ireland and the Republic of Ireland),

 - the Isle of Man.

 Legally, the Channel Islands and the Isle of Man are largely self governing and are not part of the United Kingdom.
+Northern Ireland, Scotland and Wales each have devolved forms of limited self government within the United Kingdom.
 The Republic of Ireland is an independent state.

 A four level hierarchy

 The geographical areas in GENUKI are structured as a four-level hierarchy.

 - The top level corresponds to the British Isles as a whole (UK+I)